 (c) days on which the Employee is absent from work while attending official negotiating sessions with the Employer.

-22.09 An Employee who has exhausted her sick leave credits during the course of an illness, and the illness continues, shall be deemed to be on leave of absence without pay or benefits except as provided in Article 24.01(f), for the duration of the illness or as provided below, whichever first occurs.
-The Employee shall keep the Employer advised as to when she shall be expected back to work.
+22.10 An Employee who has exhausted their sick leave credits during the course of an illness, and the illness continues, shall be deemed to be on leave of absence without pay or benefits except as provided in Clause 24.01(f), for the duration of the illness or as provided below, whichever first occurs.
+The Employee shall keep the Employer advised as to when they shall be expected back to work.

-If the Employee is capable of performing the duties of her former position she shall be reinstated by the Employer in the same position which she held immediately prior to her disability at not less than the same increment in the salary schedule and other benefits that accrued to her prior to her disability.
+If the Employee is capable of performing the duties of their former position they shall be reinstated by the Employer in the same position which they held immediately prior to their disability at not less than the same increment in the salary schedule and other benefits that accrued to her prior to her disability.

-If the Employee is incapable of performing the duties of her former position, but is capable of performing the duties of her former classification, a reasonable effort shall be made by the Employer to place her in an available position that she is capable of performing.
+If the Employee is incapable of performing the duties of their former position, but is capable of performing the duties of their former classification, a reasonable effort shall be made by the Employer to place them in an available position that they are capable of performing.
 In such a case the Union agrees to waive the posting provisions of the Collective Agreement.

 At the expiration of twenty-four (24) months from the last day of paid sick leave, if an Employee: